mnguye49/finalProject/SRS.md

 ## Constraints

-In this section, you should list any constraints that you have for the project.
-Each group member must supply at least two constraints.
-These can be constraints on the project itself, the software system, or the stakeholders.
-Constraints can be anything that limits the scope of the project.
-For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
-Constraints can also be things like the required timeline of the project.
-Be creative.

 * Due to some group members having limited knowledge of Html and Javascript, it may take them some time to get the website to look and function like intended.
 * Getting the rewards system to work considering that it adds additional information that has to be processed (like how many orders are needed for the next reward) and how to have the user's name already filled in on the order form.
 * Getting the authentication process to work, checking if a pre-existing email is entered into the system and the backend of the system remembering to store and remember any information entered.
 * Some parts of the code can be hard to understand.
 * Trying to work around the schedules of some of the group members.
-* Due to the limited amount of time to work, many of non-database features such as customization may not be implemated until very late into the develpment stages.
+* Due to the limited amount of time to work, many of non-database features such as customization may not be implemented until very late into the develpment stages.
-* Due to the high amount of customiablity that is available to users, there is more room for error
+* Due to the high amount of customizablity that is available to users, there is more room for error
 * Since multiple people are working on one project there might be issues with each of us having different machines and different capabilities

 ## Use Cases

-In this section, you should list use cases for the project.
-Use cases are a thorough description of how the system will be used.
-Each group member must supply at least two use cases.
-Each use case should be written in the following format:

-* **ID:** A unique identifier for the use case.
-This should be a number that is unique across the entire document (something like UC-1, UC-2, etc. but be sure to replace the word `ID` with the unique identifier).
-  * **Description:** A description of the use case that gives the user a high-level overview of how the system is interacted with.
-  * **Actors:** A list of the actors that are involved in the use case.
-Only include the actors that are directly involved.
-Actors are the people or things that interact with the system.
-For example, when ordering at a fast food restaurant, one might have the following actors: the customer, the cashier, and the cook.
-But only the customer and the cashier are directly involved in the use case of ordering food.
-The cook is not directly involved in the use case of ordering food.
-  * **Preconditions:** A list of the preconditions for the use case.
-This should be a list of the preconditions for the use case, which are the conditions that must be met before the use case can be executed.
-Continuing with the restaurant example, the customer must have money in their wallet and the cashier must be logged in to the system before the use case of ordering food can be executed.
-  * **Postconditions:** A list of the postconditions for the use case.
-This should be a list of the postconditions for the use case, which are the conditions that must be met after the use case has been executed.
-Continuing with the restaurant example, the customer must have their food and the cashier must have the customer's money after the use case of ordering food has been executed.

 * **UC-1**
   * **Description:** The user makes an order by clicking on a button/link that takes them to a page where they can choose from a preset cake or create their own custom cake.
 After choosing their cake, the website then takes them to a page with a form where they have to select the date of the pickup/delivery and if they are not logged into a rewards account, enter in a name for the order.
 Once that information is filled in, they are taken to a page where they must fill in their debit/credit card information.
 If any of the required infomation needed is missing from the forms, the user cannot proceed until it is filled in.
 The website then processes the payment and makes sure that the infomation entered is valid.
 Once the payment is processed, the user can choose to either pick up their cake in person or have it delivered to a specified location.
 If they choose to pick it up in person, they are taken to a page where they can locate the closest store location near them to have it made.
 If they choose to have it delivered, they are instead taken to a form where they are required to fill in the address in which the cake is to be delivered and an approximate time that it should arrive.
 After filling in all of the required information, the user's order is then complete.